 Smoke followed the popping noise, and Chavez radioed the yard to let transportation personnel know what was going on and that she was evacuating the students off the bus.
-Video shows smoke billowing from and almost engulfing the bus.
+Video shows smoke billowing and almost engulfing the bus.

 “As soon as I saw that I said, ‘that bus is going to blow up, so get away as far as you can go,’” Chavez recalled.

 The Cape Coral Fire Department arrived to put out the fire, which it said was “accidental due to a mechanical failure.”
-The district said that bus had just been inspected two weeks earlier.
+The district said that the bus had just been inspected two weeks earlier.
 Another bus took the students to school.

 The fire department commended Chavez for the way she “quickly, successfully, and safely” evacuated all 22 students aboard.
 “Thanks to her swift actions, there were no injuries,” it added.